jergens/MiniUI-ScummVM-Pak/README.md

 # MiniUI-ScummVM-Pak

-ScummVM pak for MiniUI using the ScummVM libretro core by [StupidHoroscope](https://github.com/StupidHoroscope), including the aux/additional data files and themes.
+ScummVM pak for MiniUI using the ScummVM libretro core for the Miyoo Mini built by [StupidHoroscope](https://github.com/StupidHoroscope), including the aux/additional data files and themes.

 # Release Versioning